Greece: The Vikos Gorge – 4 nights

 Other possible months: August, October

 While we can offer this from the beginning of May, the best time to go is in June and July, when the foliage is still fresh.
-Mid-July can be a problem with the Zagori mountain races taking most available accommodation (please avoid 24-27 July 2020).
+Mid-July can be a problem with the Zagori mountain races taking most available accommodation (please avoid 22-25 July 2022, dates for 2023 tbc).
 August and early September can be hot, and you may be able to catch autumn foliage in late October.
 Early May and October walkers will not be able to stay at the refuge, nor (possibly) walk up to it or to the Dragon Lake because of lying snow (early May).

 Weather and rainfall chart for Ioannina